 With the price of college continuing to escalate, many parents are finding it difficult to save enough.
 Then when college application time comes, they are left scrambling to figure out how they will pay for tuition.
 However, there are some options to consider if this is the situation you face.

 Many parents are unable to save enough money for their children’s college education, especially since the price of college is so high today.
 When college application time comes, they are left scrambling, trying to figure out how they will pay tuition.
 But, there is hope and there are some options to consider for those who weren’t able to save.

-A good approach to paying for college is to use a combination of these seven smartest ways to fund college education:
+A good approach to paying for college is to use a combination of these seven college funding strategies:

 The smartest way to fund college is through saving.
 Consider setting up a UGMA/UTMA/529/Coverdell Education Savings Account (an advisor can help choose the most appropriate plan for each unique situation).